Intro-Sci-Comp-UIowa/biol-4386-course-project-emma-treco/README.md

 ![Figure 2.
 Wildtype, *Traf3* heterozygous, and *Traf3* homozygous primary mouse cells stimulated with IL-6 for given time, then blotted for pSTAT3, STAT3, and actin. * p<0.05, ** p<0.1, and * * * p< 0.001 between WT and KO.
 X p<0.05 between WT and het.](referencefig.png)

 **Materials and Methods**
 Western blotting was used to determine the differences in the amount of protein produced by WT, hets, and KO.
 Figure 2 shows the pooled data from western blots asseessing the differences in the amount of STAT3 phosphorylation in response to IL-6.
-The data I have is the quantification of the sizes of the bands in the western blots that I have ran and imaged over the last year (will be included as a spreadsheet).
+The data I have is the quantification of the sizes of the bands in the western blots that I have ran and imaged over the last year.
+This data for 4-5 mice of each genotype has been added to my git repository as an excel spreadsheet.
+Data for additional mice will be added in the coming weeks.
 I also have a representative Western blot which will be included for reference.
-There is no pre-processing required for these data.
-I plan to use R to graph and perform statistical tests on these data.
-Note the data has not been uploaded to the project's GitHub repository, but will be as soon as I can move the data from my lab computer onto a flashdrive.
+To create my target graph, I will be using the language R on RStudio.
+I will use R to organize the data in the optimal way and create means and standard deviations for each time point and genotype prior to creating the graph.
+The mean and standard deviation will be useful in determining potential outliers and in demonstrating the spread of the data on the graph.
+I also plan to use R to perform statistical analysis on these data; the chosen test right now is an Unpaired T-test (though I will investigate further to ensure this is the optimal test).
+This statistical analysis will be used to mark significant differences between wildtype and heterozygous mice, wildtype and knockout mice, and heterozygous and knockout mice.
+Following this processing of the data, I will be able to construct my graph in the same fashion as the model figure (Figure 2).